jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-03-07 Do Not Do: Brainstorm Circle 3 Programming Planning Docs

-(Circle 3 projects are software development projects, unlike Circle Docs projects, which are language design projects.)
+(Circle 3 projects are software development projects, unlike Encircle Docs projects, which are language design projects.)

 It appears around 2010 I started off with programming Circle 3 with the intention of a more rigorous planning methodology and higher quality technical documentation.
 Around the same time I switched employers.
 The new employer did not value my doing planning or documentation, just coding.
 In projects at home it seems I adopted that way of working.
 So planning docs and tech docs were no concern anymore.
 I focused on coding.
 I think I also stopped keeping an hour sheet at home.
 That felt was freeing.
 It felt too much like work logging the hours I spent at hobby projects.
 But the real motivation for the shift in way of working, seems to be that I cannot have 2 methodologies at the same time: one at home and another one at the office.
 That seems intrinsic to how my mind handles things.